 The most important thing is to choose a place that feels right – somewhere the person would have loved, or somewhere the family can return to.
 The legal framework exists to protect the environment and other people’s enjoyment of it, not to make a meaningful farewell harder than it already is.

 For broader funeral planning guidance, see our funeral planning hub.
-If you’re thinking about costs at this stage, our funeral costs guide covers what to expect.
-For alternative memorial options beyond scattering, memorial plaques and headstones are both worth exploring.
+If you’re thinking about costs, our funeral costs guide covers what to expect.
+If the person had a direct cremation, see our direct cremation guide.
+For alternative memorial options, memorial plaques and headstones are both worth exploring.